uvarc/rc-learning/content/notes/slurm-from-cli/section3.md

 Core efficiency is more problematic for GPU jobs, since the key to efficient GPU utilization is maximizing the GPU computations and minimizing CPU work.
 Seff does not provide a GPU utilization metric at this time, but we may be able to help you if you are concerned about GPU utilization.

-If your memory utilization is low and you have requested a specified amount, use `sacct -o` with at least the MaxRSS field to double check.
+If your memory utilization is low and you have requested a specified amount, use `sacct -o` with at least the MaxRSS field to double-check.
 If you do not need as much memory as you thought, you may be able to save SUs and have a shorter queue wait time if you decrease it.

 ## Stream Output in Slurm